keith-oak/unifiedcatalogpy/README.md

 - The library is maintained on a best-effort basis.
 It is not a full-time project and PRs are welcome.
 - Managing business concept policies and data quality is not yet supported.
 - No automated tests are included, functionality has been manually tested on a best-effort basis.
 PRs are welcome to add tests.
+- No typed return schema is provided as the API is not yet stable.

 ## Additional Resources 🎉